im-tomu/fomu-workshop/README.md

 If you get the above message, it means your computer has successfully detected Fomu!

 If you get a `permission denied` or `Cannot open DFU device 1209:5bf0` error then see the next two sections.
+You may see additional lines in the output, depending on your harware configuration.
+For example, some Thinkpad laptops might give you an additional message such as `Cannot open DFU device 0a5c:21f3`.
+These messages can safely be ignored -- the only device we're interested in is `1209:5bf0`.

 #### (Windows earlier than 10 Only) Setting udev permissions